sdzx-1/troupe/README.md

 Through the introduction [here](https://discourse.haskell.org/t/introduction-to-typed-session/10100), we know that communication can be modeled using a state machine.

 ### 3. How to handle branch status in multi-role communication
-Multi-role communication differs from client-server communication in that polysession requires that messages generated during branching must be notified to all other parties.
+Multi-role communication differs from client-server communication in that troupe requires that messages generated during branching must be notified to all other parties.
 This ensures that all roles are synchronized.

 ### 4. How to Combine Protocols with Different Participants
 If two protocol participants are exactly the same, then the states are directly combined.
 If the participants of the two protocols are different, then we need to notify all other roles except the roles of the previous protocol.
-This [issue](https://github.com/sdzx-1/polysession/issues/15) describes the situation.
+This [issue](https://github.com/sdzx-1/troupe/issues/15) describes the situation.

-### 5. How to learn polysession
+### 5. How to learn troupe
 You need to first familiarize yourself with polystate and how to combine states.
-Then look at the examples that come with polysession.
+Then look at the examples that come with troupe.

 ## Examples
 ### pingpong